Skip to main content

 After a dip last month, layoff activity has ticked back up.

-These figures highlight mounting pressure on the Kentucky labor market, with activity running above both recent and year-ago benchmarks.
-The Other sector warrants close attention heading into the next period.
+The data underscores mounting pressure on the Kentucky labor market, with activity running above both recent and year-ago benchmarks.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.